illy94/CS252_Project/README.md

 - (ERIC) make a database to save the links to those models, animations or patterns
 - (ERIC) maybe add button to go back home from AR
 - (ALL) clean up
+- Give trial 3D models to users if they haven't signed up or logged in

 ---